Tattoo 34 Blog.

 About the author

 Nisha Supahan is a wife, mother and business owner.
-She is an enrolled member of the Karuk Tribe and is from the traditional village of Ameekyaaraam and Katamin.
+She is an enrolled member of the Karuk Tribe and is from the traditional villages of Vúpamm, Ka’tim’îin, and Ameekyáaraam.
 Nisha is active in her culture and teachings and holds a leadership role in her Tribal ceremony that she attends with her family every summer.
-She grew up on her ancestral land located on the Klamath River in Northern California, until she left for college where she earned her bachelors degree in Communication and a certificate in Native American Studies.
+She grew up on her ancestral land located on the Klamath River in very northern California, until she left for college in Oregon where she earned her bachelors degree in Communication and a certificate in Native American Studies.

-Nisha and her husband Toby Linwood own Tattoo 34 on Hawthorne.
+Nisha and her husband Toby Linwood has owned Tattoo 34 on Hawthorne since 2016.
 It is a Indigenous and Black owned tattoo shop in Portland, OR.
-They are a community minded tattoo shop that believes in their art, culture, youth and the health and wellness of their community.
-The tattoo shop gives time and dollars to non-profits, youth programs, health programs and organizations that help their local community.
+They are a community minded tattoo shop that believes in the power of art, culture, youth and community.
+The tattoo shop gives time and dollars to non-profits, youth programs and organizations that help their local community.

-Nisha raises her children, runs the tattoo shop and is involved with the Native business community here in Portland.
-She is currently on the Site Counsel at McDaniel High School and on the nonprofit board for the Portland Forest School.
-She has been on the community team as a board member for CenterMom, a solution for preventing postpartum depression and was a founding member for the Equitable Giving Circle in 2020.
+Nisha raises her children, runs the tattoo shop and is involved with the small business (and Native business) community here in Portland.
+She is currently on the nonprofit board for the Portland Forest School, on the Site Counsel at McDaniel High School and is on the community team for CenterMom, a solution for preventing postpartum depression.